 Our curriculum aims to develop a resident’s capacity to provide effective and efficient medical care to high acuity, medically complex patients under the guidance of expert faculty.
-Through immersive and varied clinical experiences, residents gain the knowledge, skills and confidence to assume greater supervisory and care team leadership responsibilities as they progress through training.
+Through immersive and varied clinical experiences, residents gain the knowledge, skills, and confidence to assume greater supervisory and care team leadership responsibilities as they progress through training.

-Our program utilizes a block schedule consisting of 13 four-week blocks (sample schedule).
-Residents receive three weeks of vacation annually, taken as one-week blocks.
+Our program utilizes a block schedule consisting of 13 four-week blocks (view an example schedule).
+Residents receive four weeks of vacation annually, taken as one-week blocks.
+Residents generally work nine-hour shifts with the last hour being clean up and sign-out with the oncoming team.

 PGY 1